Prospera Place

 Opened in 1999, it is home to the Kelowna Rockets hockey club.

 The arena hosted the Memorial Cup in 2004.
 It was supposed to host it again in 2020, but the tournament was canceled due to the COVID-19 pandemic.

 Prospera Place was selected to host the 2021 Tim Hortons Brier, the Canadian men's national curling championship, but due to COVID-19 restrictions the Brier took place in Calgary instead.
+In October 2023, Curling Canada selected Kelowna to host the 2025 Montana's Brier.

 The arena hosted Skate Canada International in 2014 and again in October 2019.

 Prospera Place has hosted concerts by many famous artists, spanning many different genres.
+Other performances included comedians and media commentators.
+Events like Motorsports Spectacular also take place in the venue.

 WWE SmackDown! episodes were hosted and taped at the arena in 2003 and 2004.

 The So You Think You Can Dance Canada Tour came to the arena in 2009 and 2010.

 A multi-story parking garage is situated nearby, as well as a private parking lot made available by the arena for guests who have purchased a parking pass.

 Prospera Credit Union obtained naming rights to the arena in 2003, rights it will keep until at least January 2024.